ecyffka/WorkoutTracker/README.md

 - As a user, I would like to be able to search for workouts by name or date.
 - As a user, I would like to be able to save my workout log to file.
 - As a user, I would like to be able to retrieve my saved workout log.

+## Phase 4: Task 2
+Chosen task: Include a type hierarchy in your code.
+- Classes Circuit and Run extend abstract class Workout.
+Both override abstract methods printWorkout() and toJson() in unique ways, appropriate to their functionality.